 Kalamazoo County has four 4-H Councils:

 - The Leaders Council consists of adult and teen representatives of each community club.
-The council sets county policy and fundraises to support the overall 4-H program.
+The council sets county policy and holds fundraisers to support the overall 4-H program.

 - Livestock Superintendents Association (LSA) consists of superintendents of each market animal species.
-They are responsible for setting policy concerning market animals and hosts the annual livestock auction at the fair.
+They are responsible for setting policy concerning market animals and hosts the annual livestock auction at the Kalamazoo County Youth Fair.

 - Horse Council consists of horse leaders who set policy for the horse project.
 They are responsible for hosting the annual tack sale and open horse show.